brainrepo/brainrepo-2023/src/content/blog/calvino-refactoring.md

 Calvino describes this feeling and idea better than I in the final part of Invisible Cities when he says:

-> “The inferno of the living is not something that will be; if there is one, it is what is already here, the inferno where we live every day, that we form by being together.
+> The inferno of the living is not something that will be; if there is one, it is what is already here, the inferno where we live every day, that we form by being together.
 > There are two ways to escape suffering it.
 The first is easy for many: accept the inferno and become such a part of it that you can no longer see it.
-The second is risky and demands constant vigilance and apprehension: seek and learn to recognize who and what, in the midst of inferno, are not inferno, then make them endure, give them space.”
+The second is risky and demands constant vigilance and apprehension: seek and learn to recognize who and what, in the midst of inferno, are not inferno, then make them endure, give them space.

 ---